Introduction

 Sodium is an integral electrolyte that’s 100% necessary for a lot of different functions in the body; from nerve impulses and muscle function to controlling fluid volume in your bloodstream.
-Although salt-sensitive hypertension does exist and does have a genetic component, in most cases it’s an artifact of other health conditions present.
-For the majority of healthy individuals, sodium restriction may actually cause more harm than good.
-Let’s dive in.

-- Where did the current sodium guidelines come from?
-Where did the “fact” that increased sodium leads to high blood pressure come from?
+- Where did the “fact” that increased sodium leads to high blood pressure come from?

 - What could make someone susceptible to salt-sensitive hypertension?